frinyvonnick/home-assistant/README.md

 #### Hardware requirements

-Here you can find a list of hardwares needed to run the project: http://amzn.eu/4sU9x1x
+Here you can find a [list of hardwares needed](http://amzn.eu/4sU9x1x) to run the project.

 #### Environment variables